 10 March 2022

 In the previous article on Software as a Service (“SaaS”) Products, we understood the meaning of SaaS Products and how SaaS Agreements are different from End User License Agreements.
-In this article let’s understand some key things that should definitely form part of any SaaS Agreement.
+In this blog, we will discuss the key points that should be included in any Software as a Service (SaaS) Agreement.

-The SaaS service provider should retain ownership of all the IPR in the software, technology and services it provides.
+The SaaS service provider should retain ownership of all IPR in the software, technology, and services it provides.
 The SaaS customer should retain ownership of all IPR in the data transmitted by it to the service provider during provision of services.
-Additionally, the agreement should specifically mention that all the source code remains owned by the SaaS service provider.
+The agreement should specifically mention that all the source code remains owned by the SaaS service provider.
 The SaaS customers should also grant the SaaS service provider the right to use their testimonials for the duration of the SaaS agreement, for which purpose, the service provider may display the customer’s logos and other copyrighted information on its platform.

 The agreement should provide what exactly the subscription plan includes and how the provider will provide the services.
 The agreement should clearly specify regarding pricing, how and when the detailed costs would be charged.
-As SaaS agreements typically practice a subscription model, payment is usually made monthly, quarterly, or annually.
-Since it is a subscription-based pricing model, customers shall pay the provider on a regular basis for continued use of the service.
+As SaaS agreements typically practice a subscription model, customers shall pay the provider on a regular basis for continued use of the service.

 There are several pricing models, viz: